Submissions are now closed!

 We accept simultaneous submissions, however please let us know if your piece has been accepted somewhere else as soon as possible.

 Depending on the volume of submission, feedback is not guaranteed.
-We aim to respond within two weeks, but this may take longer during busier times.
+We aim to respond within three weeks, but this may take longer during busier times.

 As this is the launch of a new magazine, we are unable to pay you at this moment in time, but this is something we aim to do in the future.
 However, all contributors will receive a free copy of the magazine they are featured in.